RMAT FAQ

 Do I send the results of the assessment to State Records NSW?

-We will contact each public office with further information in early 2024 about the monitoring activity.
+We will contact each public office with further information in early 2025 about future monitoring activities.

 When will State Records NSW be undertaking annual reporting using the RMAT?

 As noted in the Regulatory Framework, State Records NSW re-commenced annual reporting processes using the RMAT in 2022.
 Each public office needs to do an assessment of their records and information management at that point in time and to provide a report to us.
 This reporting will give us an overview of the state of records management in NSW Government.
-The reports on the 2022 Recordkeeping Monitoring Exercise and State of Recordkeeping in NSW are on the website.
+The reports on the 2022 Recordkeeping Monitoring Exercise and the 2023 and 2024 State of Recordkeeping in NSW reports are on the website.

-We will contact each public office with further information about the 2024 Recordkeeping Monitoring Exercise in early 2024.
+We will contact each public office with further information about future Recordkeeping Monitoring Exercises in early 2025.

 When and where will the results of the annual reporting be published?